Skip to main content

 ‘Wet’ underfloor heating systems

-In wet systems, heated water is circulated through reinforced polythene piping, usually with separate circuits for different rooms or areas.
-Each circuit is connected to a control unit – called a manifold – which has regulating valves and a thermostat so different rooms can be heated to different temperatures and at different times.
+In wet systems, heated watercirculates through reinforced polythene piping, usually with separate circuits for different rooms or areas.
+Each circuit connects to a control unit called a manifold.
+This has regulating valves and a thermostat so different rooms can be heated to different temperatures and at different times.
 A circuit will close when a room reaches the desired temperature and open again when it falls below.

 ‘Dry’ underfloor heating systems